 "Honeysuckle has many uses, and this crop is excellent.
 Eight points."

-"Gastrodia, I heard, you won in a wager and used it for treatment.
-That is your merit, but you did not cultivate it yourself.
+"Gastrodia, I had heard, you won in a wager and used it for treatment.
+That is your merit, but you didn't cultivate it yourself.
 Five points."

 "As for tobacco, two points."

-President Tie beamed and held up the tally board.
+President Tie beamed and held up the tally board for all to see.
 "Jing Shu's total is thirty-two."

 Then the crowd moved to Wang Daxian's section.
-He presented his crops, including notoginseng and ginseng, all rare and prized.
+He presented his crops, including notoginseng and ginseng, all rare and prized, their roots thick and well-formed.
 The judges praised him in unison.
-His final score was frighteningly high: forty-seven.
+His final score was frighteningly high.
+It was forty-seven.

 President Tie was secretly delighted.
 After both displays, he shouted, "All right, now we enter the voting phase.
 The two candidates, please come up and say a few words."